lordnull/rec2json/README.md

 ### Including in a project

+If all you are using is the parse_transform, simply add rec2json as a required application.

-The easiest way to use rec2json in your project is to add rec2json to your erlang libs path, and add the created rec2json script to your path.
-Add rec2json as a required application.
-Finally, during your build (in your Makefile or rebar.config precompile hook) call rec2json.
+To be able to create modules from records without the parse transform, you will need to add the rec2json script to your path in some manner.
+Add a call to the rec2json script during your build (in your Makefile or rebar.config precompile hook).

 ## Type Checking and Converstion